davekinkead/the-limits-of-liberalsim/paper.md

 > -- Zechariah Chafee, Jr.

 The realisation of any liberal conception as a constraint on democracy, must therefore result in the prioritisation of certain protections over others.
 We must order our individual rights and determine which are to take priority over others.
 These orderings can be viewed as a set of liberal values - some sets will be more compatible with others.
 Some may even represent the optimal set of individual rights compatible with all others.
 Yet the long running debates concerning the content of liberal protections indicates that identifying an objectively best set of individual rights may never occur.
 And even if an objectively optimal set did exist, there are no guarantees that this set would be unique, ensuring that the debate could never be settled.

+    More clarity needed above.
+Give examples of which rights are incompatible.
+    What is the role of Mill's harm principle?
+    Expand the idea of 'objective liberalism'.
+    Show examples of non-unique optimal set.

 As many theorists have recognised, liberalism engenders a plurality of conceptions of the good, of religious and philosophical world views - what Rawls calls _comprehensive doctrines_.
 According to Rawls [@rawls2005:p55], these differences are a result of the burdens of our judgement.
 He argues that free institutions, the manifestation of constitutional liberalism, result in a reasonable pluralism of belief concerning the good and how best to realise it.